 Natural sponges have the advantage of being more flexible and produce more interesting patterns than the less expensive synthetic ones.
 Synthetic sponges are suitable for lying flat and even areas of color.

-When painting with a sponge, always wet the sponge with water and then squeeze well; then apply the paint with soft dabbing motion.
+When painting with a sponge, always wet the sponge with water and then squeeze well; then apply the paint with soft dabbing motions.
 You can also use a sponge to lift wet paint.

-Masking tape can be a very useful tool for the acrylic painter.
+Masking tape can be a very useful tool in painting.

-Masking some areas with tape can protect them during splattering or other low-control painting techniques, and can be very helpful when you need to paint lines or patterns that would be very challenging to complete free-hand.
+Masking some areas with tape can protect them during splattering or other low-control painting techniques, and can be very helpful when you need to paint straight lines or patterns that would be very challenging to complete free-hand.

 How to Use Masking Tape

-The easier way to proceed is by sticking masking tape over dry paint to define the line, than paint it.
+The easier way to proceed is by sticking masking tape over dry paint to define the line, then paint it.

 Remove the tape when the paint is still wet, to ensure a sharp edge.
 Also, make sure you don’t thin the paint too much, or it can seep under the masking tape.

-Acrylic paint is an excellent adhesive and can be used for binding papers, fabrics, sand, and other material to the support; it serves as a main bonding element in collages.
+Acrylic paint is an excellent adhesive and can be used for binding papers, fabrics, sand, and other material to the support; it serves as the main bonding element in collages.

 Acrylic gels or texture paste can be used to stick larger objects.

-When making a collage, lightweight objects are obviously best, because they are easier to glue in a permanent way.
+When making a collage, lightweight objects are obviously best, because they are easier to glue permanently.
 If the object is quite heavy, you may need extra support, like nails or wires.

-Many materials, tools, and techniques can be used to obtain the most creative textures on an acrylic painting, your imagination is the limit for what you can use.
-Some of the things I like to use are:
+Many materials, tools, and techniques can be used to obtain the most creative textures on an acrylic painting—your imagination is the limit for what you can use.
+Here are some of the things I like to use:

-- Sandpaper.
+Sandpaper.
 Once a layer of paint is dry, you can use sandpaper to distress the paint and uncover an earlier layer.
-If sanding large areas, spray with water and use water resistant sandpaper, in order to minimize the particles of paint flying around.
+If sanding large areas, spray with water and use water-resistant sandpaper, this helps to minimize the particles of paint flying around.
 (Not the best thing to breathe.)

-- Wire brushes, pot scrapers, and other abrasive tools, can produce interesting effect both on wet or dry paint layers.
-Whether you want to create texture, partially reveal a background layer of paint, or produce a distress look, you can really get creative finding a scratchy tool to use.
+Wire brushes, pot scrapers, and other abrasive tools can produce interesting effects both on wet or dry paint layers.
+Whether you want to create texture, partially reveal a background layer of paint, or produce a distressed look, you can really get creative finding a scratchy tool to use.

-- Rub textured cloth on wet paint to create texture.
+- Rub a textured cloth on wet paint to create texture.

 - Press gauze or stings into wet paint and, after it dries, pull it out.